|Tue 1/26||@ Lamar Community College||Lamar, CO||6:00 PM (MT)||63-61(W)||1-0|

 GREAT COMMUNITY: Borger, Texas is a friendly, clean, & safe place with a population of 15,000.
 It’s a town free of distractions and only 40 minutes from Amarillo International Airport.

-GREAT ATHLETICS: FPC holds its own in the WJCAC competing in 5 sports - Women’s & Men’s Basketball, Volleyball, Baseball, and Softball.
+GREAT ATHLETICS: FPC holds its own in the WJCAC competing in 6 sports and one ag event - Women’s & Men’s Basketball, Volleyball, Baseball, Softball, Rodeo, and Livestock Judging.

 ALL THIS AND MORE IS WAITING FOR YOU AT FRANK PHILLIPS COLLEGE.